kristopolous/db.js/README.md

 This is a convenience on select for when you do select('one','two') and then you want to format those fields.
 The example file included in the git repo has a usage of this.

+In some functions, such as `console.log` there has to be a contextualized `thi` pointer established in order to map the caller indirectly.
+In these cases, you have to do a very crufty version of the call like
+so:

+    db.each([console,console.log]);

+Passing the object and the function as an arrayed argument ...
+I know --- I hate it to.
+I wish I could find something better.

 <h3><a name=reduceLeft> [scalar] reduceLeft( memo, lambda | expression )</a> [ <a href=#toc-manipulating>top</a> ] </h3>
 This is a macro lambda for each that implements a traditional functional list-reduction.
 You can use it like so: